nataliecardot/100-days-of-code/r2-log.md

     console.log(`Energy is currently at ${this.energyLevel}%.`)
   ```

 * When discussing privacy in objects, it is defined as the idea that only certain properties should be mutable.
-Some languages have privacy built-in for objects, but not JavaScript.
+Some languages have privacy built in for objects, but not JavaScript.
 Developers follow naming conventions that signal to other developers how to interact with a property.
-One common one is to prepend a property with an underscore to mean that the property should not be altered.
+A common one is to prepend a property with an underscore to indicate that the property should not be altered.
 For example:

   ```
   const bankAccount = {